opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     * Selecting a preferred political party to hold power.

 Election
-    A collection of political contests held within a political geography that are decided in parallel through a process of compiling official ballots cast by voters and adding up the total votes for each selection in each contest.
+    A collection of political contests held within a political geography that are decided in parallel through a process of compiling official ballots cast by voters and adding up the total votes for each option in each contest.

 Election Day
     The final or only date when eligible voters may cast their ballots in an election.
 Typically this is also the same date when results of the election's contests are first publicly reported.